-Investment assets are comprised mainly of Government bonds, with £0.5 million (2019 - £0.4 million) held in money market funds.
+Investment assets are comprised mainly of Government bonds, with £0.1million (2021 - £0.4 million) held in money market funds.
 The Company's investments are externally managed.
 The Company receives quarterly reports detailing the underlying assets and their performance.
-Whilst Coronavirus has given rise to market volatility in financial markets, the Company's investment portfolio has held up well in during 2020, as the company's investment portfolio comprises of UK Government bonds.
+Whilst financial markets have been somewhat volatile in recent years, the Company's investment portfolio has held up well as it comprises largely of UK Government bonds.